 Radio amateurs – “hams” are licensed users of certain parts of the radio spectrum.
 We have to pass up to three examinations that are regulated by the ACMA and delivered by the WIA to prove we are competent to operate radio equipment in the allocated radio frequency spectrum and within the strict electromagnetic radiation standards.

-of the spectrum that we are licensed to operate in is the high
+the spectrum that we are licensed to operate in is the high frequency

-communications, across the world.
-It is this spectrum that current
+the world.
+It is this spectrum that current BPL technology uses

 As a group,

-use just sections of those portions, at any one time.
-Whereas, one
+just sections of those portions, at any one time.
+Whereas, one BPL

-BPL location uses all of the HF spectrum and leaves no room for
+location uses all of the HF spectrum and leaves no room for any other

 BPL systems are an array of radio transceivers using the powerlines as the transmission medium.
 These powerlines act in some instances as large antennas with dynamically varying characteristics due to power factor correction and changing power network configuration.